robertzhidealx/notest/README.md

 ## Setup

-For the app to work, you need to create a `.env.local` folder at the root directory and insert the following line:
+For the app to work, you need to create a `.env.local` file at the root directory and insert the following line:

 ```
 NEXT_PUBLIC_OPENAI_API_KEY=